Skip to content

 • For the runner name, call it NAME-TYPE-NUMBER, where NAME is your alias and NUMBER would tell you this is the Nth machine of TYPE you've added.
 TYPE examples include stx, stx-halo, phx, etc.

-• Apply capability labels (xdna2, vulkan, rocm, etc. and any hardware labels like stx-halo).
+• Apply lemon-prod plus any capability labels (xdna2, vulkan, rocm, etc.) and hardware labels like stx-halo.

 • Accept the default for the work folder